Metastability, Lyapunov exponents, escape rates, and topological entropy in random dynamical systems: Introduction

 Metastability in dynamical systems refers to the existence of subdomains, known as \emph{metastable sets} or \emph{almost-invariant sets}, within which trajectories are confined for long periods of time.
 Metastability can be driven by small amounts of noise, for example, in a gradient system $\dot{x}=-\nabla V(x)$ where $V(x)$ is a double well potential, the noise enables sample paths to move between the metastable wells \cite{GOV87}.
 Alternatively, metastability can arise from purely deterministic means if trajectories pass between two or more subdomains sufficiently infrequently.
 Applications of metastability or almost-invariance include molecular dynamics \cite{SHD01}, where the metastable sets are stable molecular conformations; astrodynamics \cite{DJKWL05}, where the metastable sets are regions from which asteroid escape is rare; physical oceanography \cite{FPET07, DFHPS09}, where metastable regions are stable structures such as gyres and eddies; and atmospheric science \cite{SFM10,FSM10}, where vortices in the stratosphere form time-dependent metastable regions.

 In the deterministic setting one considers a nonsingular map $T:X\to X$ on a smooth manifold $X$.
 The Perron-Frobenius operator $\p=\p_T$ is the natural push-forward for densities $f:X\to\mathbb{R}$ and is a key tool for studying the metastability of $T$.
 The existence of metastability or almost-invariance in deterministic systems is often linked to the existence of isolated spectral values of the Perron-Frobenius operator \cite{DJ99,DFS00}.
 Fixed points of $\p$ are invariant densities for $T$, and in suitable Banach spaces, the presence of real isolated sub-unit eigenvalues of the Perron-Frobenius operator correspond to eigenfunctions whose decay rates are \emph{slower} than the exponential separation of nearby trajectories \cite{DFS00}.
-These eigenfunctions have been used to heuristically decompose the domain into metastable regions, linking the slow exponential decay of the eigenfunctions with slow exchange of trajectories\footnote{If the Perron-Frobenius operator is denoted by $\p$ and one has $\p f = \lambda f$ for an isolated $\lambda \in \R$, the simplest way to decompose the system domain is to partition it into two sets $\{f\ge 0\}$ and $\{f<0\}$.}, see e.g. \cite{DJ99}.
+These eigenfunctions have been used to heuristically decompose the domain into metastable regions, linking the slow exponential decay of the eigenfunctions with slow exchange of trajectories.
+If the Perron-Frobenius operator is denoted by $\p$ and one has $\p f = \lambda f$ for an isolated $\lambda \in \R$, the simplest way to decompose the system domain is to partition it into two sets $A_+:=\{f\ge 0\}$ and $A_-:=\{f<0\}$., see e.g. \cite{DJ99}.
+At the functional level, exchange of mass between these two sets corresponds to cancellation between the positive and negative parts of $f$.
+Since $\lambda$ is close to 1, this cancellation is low and therefore the mass exchange is also low (ie.\ the measure of $A_+\cap T^{-1}A_-$ and $A_-\cap T^{-1}A_+$ is low).

 The slow exponential decay of such eigenfunctions may also be linked with slow exponential \emph{escape}.
 One may create an \emph{open} dynamical system by restricting the dynamics to a metastable set.
 Trajectories will stay in the metastable set for a while, but eventually leave.
 One may ask how the \emph{rate of escape} from a metastable set is related to the second (say) eigenvalue $\lambda\in(0,1)$ of the Perron-Frobenius operator $\p:L^1(X)\to L^1(X)$ acting on the full domain.
-We answered this question in \cite{FS10}: if the metastable set is defined as $\{x\ : \ f(x) > 0\}$ where $\p f = \lambda f$, then the rate of escape from this set is slower than $-\log \lambda$.
+The authors answered this question in \cite{FS10}: if the metastable set is defined as $\{x\ : \ f(x) > 0\}$ where $\p f = \lambda f$, then the rate of escape from this set is slower than $-\log \lambda$.